wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 ## Ball turner 3D model, drawings, and discussion

-I've made both a [3D model](https://a360.co/458gdYQ) available for viewing and download as well as a <a href="/files/ball-turner-final-dwg-v2.pdf">set of dimensioned drawings for my lathe</a>.
+I've made both a [3D model](https://a360.co/458gdYQ) available for viewing and download as well as a [set of dimensioned drawings for my lathe](/files/ball-turner-final-dwg-v8.pdf).

-For anyone using modeling with something other than Fusion360, here are [the step files](/files/ball-turner-final-v6.step) for the design.
+For anyone using modeling with something other than Fusion360, here are [the step files](/files/ball-turner-final-v10.step) for the design.

 The dimensions are for my lathe specifically, but the model is fully parametric if you use Fusion360 for modeling.
 You can just enter the dimensions